-Partitioned in villas is strictly against the law in Qatar, so never opt for one, because even though they are illegal, some landlords still try to rent them off.
+Partitioned villas are strictly against the law in Qatar, so never opt for one, because even though they are illegal, some landlords still try to rent them off.

-If you wish to leave your current accommodation before the end of the contract, you must give two months notice and you will probably have to pay a penalty.
-This may be two months rent or even the remainder of your contract rent.
+If you wish to leave your current accommodation before the end of the contract, you must give two months' notice and you will probably have to pay a penalty.
+This may be two months' rent or even the remainder of your contract rent.
 Refer to respective contract for legalities.

-At the end of the year, if you wish to move out, you must give two month's notice to the property owner.
+At the end of the year, if you wish to move out, you must give two months' notice to the property owner.
 Your security deposit will be returned to you after all utility bills are paid and any damages to the property paid for.
 Refer to respective contract for legalities.

 If you have anything you want to share with us, send us an e-mail at [email protected]!